 Postal address: P.O.
 Box 9520, 2300 RA Leiden, Netherlands

-For face-to-face students, the course is assessed by means of an oral presentation (20%), a written paper (20%) and a written open book exam (60%).
+For face-to-face students, the course is assessed by means of an oral presentation, a written paper and a written exam.

-Blended learning students will follow the first two weeks of the course and will then work on assignments to be submitted via internet, which count for 80% towards the final grade.
-During the May session blended learning students are required to give a presentation on a space law topic, which counts for 20% towards the final grade No exam is required if a weighted average of 6 is obtained.
+Blended learning students will follow the first two weeks of the course and will then work on assignments to be submitted via internet.
+No exam is required if an average of 6 is obtained for the assignments.

 Master degree in law